keshavsapkota3/Group_26-webprograming/phpEx5.md

 # Project Name - Team Number

 A brief description of your web development project.
-Our project is all about shop of electronic items like watch, camera, phone, washing-machine.
+Our project is all about shop of electronic items like wristwatches, cameras, phones, washing-machines.

 ## Table of Contents
 - [Features](#features)